Arena-Rosnav/rosnav-rl/README.md

 ## 📖 About The Project

-This repository contains the **Rosnav-RL** packages, a framework for constructing and training deep reinforcement learning agents for autonomous robot navigation.
-It provides a comprehensive set of tools for developing training pipelines and testing on various platforms.

-The framework is designed to be modular and flexible, with a unified interface for defining agents, reward functions, and action/observation spaces.
-It supports extensive configuration to encourage experimentation and is intended to facilitate the use of multiple reinforcement learning libraries.

-Originally developed for the [Arena-Rosnav](https://github.com/Arena-Rosnav/arena-rosnav) simulation environment, Rosnav-RL can be easily integrated into other simulation environments.
+**Rosnav-RL** is a developer-centric framework for creating and training state-of-the-art navigation agents with deep reinforcement learning in ROS 2.
+It's built to accelerate your research by providing a flexible, modular, and powerful toolkit that gets out of your way.

+Forget being locked into a single RL library.
+Rosnav-RL's core strength is its plug-and-play architecture.
+Swap backends like **Stable-Baselines3** and **DreamerV3** with ease, and focus on what matters: designing, training, and deploying better navigation agents, faster.

 ### ✨ Key Features

-*   **Flexible Infrastructure**: A framework-agnostic design that supports multiple reinforcement learning backends for model development.
-*   **Modular Design**: Clean separation between network architecture building blocks, allowing for straightforward customization and extension.
-*   **Unified Encoding**: Standardized management of observation and action spaces across different navigation tasks and robot configurations.
-*   **Robust Configuration**: Pydantic-based configuration management providing automatic validation, schema documentation, and serialization support.
-*   **Extensible Components**: Easily add new observation types, neural network architectures, and reward functions for rapid agent development.
-*   **Deployment-Ready**: Includes a ROS action server for seamless agent deployment and integration into larger systems.
+*   **Experiment with Multiple RL Frameworks**: Don't get locked in.
+Our framework-agnostic design lets you leverage the best of different libraries like Stable-Baselines3 and DreamerV3 in the same project.
+*   **Build Custom Agents in Minutes**: A deeply modular architecture with plug-and-play components for rewards, observations, and network layers means you can prototype new agent designs rapidly.
+*   **Standardize Your Experiments**: Tame the complexity of multiple robot setups and tasks with a unified system for managing observation and action spaces.
+*   **Configure with Confidence**: Pydantic-based configuration provides type-safety, auto-validation, and self-documenting schemas, eliminating frustrating runtime errors.
+*   **Deploy Seamlessly in ROS 2**: Move from training to deployment effortlessly.
+A built-in ROS action server ensures your agent integrates perfectly into your robotics ecosystem.

 ---